 Luckily there are plenty of specialist lenders that will consider applicants who’ve faced bankruptcy, and our brokers at Clever Mortgages could help you access these lenders.

 How to get a mortgage after bankruptcy

-Whilst it can seem a daunting task, getting a mortgage after being made bankrupt is certainly possible, and there are a few things you can do to give yourself the best chance.
+Getting a mortgage after being made bankrupt is certainly possible, and there are a few things you can do to give yourself the best chance.

 Know what deposit is realistic